Oakdale

 • Large attached balcony

-Despite those constraints, the site remained eligible for a ministerial SB 9 development path.
-That makes Oakdale an important counterpoint to the assumption that hillside or environmentally sensitive parcels are automatically excluded from streamlined housing laws.
-The project shows how eligibility is not determined by general sensitivity alone, but by the specific statutory exclusions, local objective standards, and physical conditions that apply to the site.
+Even with those constraints, the site remained eligible for a ministerial SB 9 path.
+That eligibility is important because it shows that sensitive conditions do not automatically disqualify a project from streamlined housing laws.
+The analysis depends on the specific statutory exclusions, objective local standards, and physical conditions that apply to the parcel.

-The project responds to those conditions through its siting and construction logic.
-A pier-supported structure reduces the need for extensive excavation and grading.
-The large deck creates usable outdoor space without requiring a conventional flat yard.
-The house is conceived as a hillside dwelling shaped by slope, trees, drainage, and fire context, rather than as a standard flat-lot house forced onto a difficult site.
+The design strategy responds directly to the entitlement and site conditions.
+A single-family home on piers reduces the need for extensive grading, while the large deck creates usable outdoor space without requiring a conventional flattened yard.
+The project is shaped by slope, trees, drainage, fire access, and WUI requirements rather than by a standard flat-lot development model.

 Rose Plan